abhabongse/paxter/docs/beginner-tutorials/write-a-first-blog-entry.rst

    link(Fragments(["here"]), "https://example.com")

-which would then be evaluated into
+which in turn, would be evaluated into

 .. code-block:: python